thuynnguyen/grad-projects/pySCA_tutorial/README.md

 **See https://ranganathanlab.gitlab.io/pySCA/ for instructions on how to install pySCA.**

 pySCA relies on a number of dependencies in order to run.
-For the purpose of this portfolio, this directory contains only an HTML version of the Jupyter Notebook that can is rendered here:
+For the purpose of this portfolio, this directory contains only HTML versions of the Jupyter Notebook.

+### In part I:

     https://htmlpreview.github.io/?https://github.com/thuynnguyen/grad-projects/blob/master/pySCA_tutorial/general_pySCA_usage_pt1.html.

-### In part I:

 The Jupyter Notebook helps biologists that are novices in computer science run the core scripts that execute the calculations of SCA on a multiple sequence alignment (MSA) for a protein of interest, all without using the command line.
 An MSA is a plain text file (e.g. FASTA) containing the amino acid sequences of a single protein from different species.
 In this tutorial, I am using an MSA containing sequences of the protein, Dihydrofolate Reductase, from thousands of species.